xone4/NexusAI-Cognitive-Lab/README.md

 +----------------------------------------------------------------------+
 ```

-## The Sentience Roadmap
+## The Sentience Roadmap (Version 3.1)

-> For a more granular breakdown of the development strategy and future phases, please refer to the [Detailed Development Plan](./DETAILED_PLAN.md).
+> This roadmap has been updated to prioritize safety, measurement, and sustainable growth based on a comprehensive system review.
+For a full technical breakdown, see the [Detailed Development Plan](./DETAILED_PLAN.md).

+Our development strategy is guided by several core principles:
+- **Safety Before Capability:** Securing existing tools before building more powerful ones.
+- **Measurement Is the Foundation of Improvement:** We cannot improve what we cannot measure.
+- **Infrastructure First:** Addressing technical debt to ensure scalability.
+- **Iterative Evolution:** Simulating and validating new architectures before large-scale engineering investment.

 ---
 ### **Completed Milestones (Phases 1-13)**

 NexusAI has successfully completed its foundational development, establishing a fully functional Agent 2.0 platform.
 Key achievements include:
 -   **Core Cognitive Architecture:** A robust Orchestrator/Sub-Agent model with a persistent, emotionally-aware memory system (**MEMORIA**).
 -   **Advanced Cognition:** Implementation of **Recursive Delegation** to solve complex problems, a **Cognitive Navigator** for real-time self-correction, and an **Autonomous Bidding Network** for distributed problem-solving.
 -   **Multi-Modal Interaction:** Full support for real-time voice/video conversations, voice synthesis (TTS), and video generation (**Modalities Lab**).